stephen-l-jones/stephen-l-jones.github.io/static/markdown/value-creation-and-value-capture.md

 ## Value capture
 Customer value can be captured by anyone in the chain of value creation.
 This includes customers, firms, suppliers, employees, governments, and others.
 Value capture is illustrated in Figure 4, which depicts a monopoly market.
 The monopolist sets the price at `p^{*}` and production quantity to `q^{*}`, where ATC is `c^{*}`.

-The colored areas in Figure 4 represents the total value created and available for capture.
+The colored areas in Figure 4 represent the total value created and available for capture.
 Customers capture the blue area.
 This is called _consumer surplus_.
 The firm captures the green area as profit.
 The height of the green area (the difference between `p^{*}` and `c^{*}`) is the firm’s profit per unit.
-Others in the value chain⁠—including suppliers, employees, governments⁠—capture the red area.
+Others in the value chain⁠—including suppliers, employees, and governments⁠—capture the red area.
 From the firm’s perspective, the red area represents explicit costs (e.g., paying suppliers for raw materials) and implicit costs (e.g., the implied rate of return expected by shareholders).

 ![Figure 4.
 Value capture](../img/micro-fig-4.png#small)